Pylons/pyramid/docs/narr/introduction.rst

 transaction management system, you cease being responsible for committing your data anymore.
 Instead, Pyramid takes care of committing: it commits at the end of a request or aborts if there's an exception.
 Why is that a good thing?
-Transaction boundaries are awfully hard to get right.
-If you add a ``session.commit`` call in your application logic, and your code goes on to do other important things after that commit, and error happens in the later code, sometimes, you're kind of screwed.
+Having a centralized place for transaction management is a great thing.
+If you instead add a ``session.commit`` call in your application logic itself, and your code goes on to do other important things after that commit, and error happens in the later code, you can easily wind up in a bad place.
 Some data will have been written to the database that probably should not have.
 Having a centralized commit point saves you from needing to think about this.
 Also, Pyramid's transaction management system allows you to synchronize commits between multiple databases, and allows you to do things like conditionally send email if a transaction commits, but otherwise keep quiet.

 Example: :ref:`bfg_sql_wiki_tutorial` (note the lack of commit statements anywhere in application code).